Gibdos/CrystalProject_Mods/mods/Home Point Teleporter/readme.md

     * **Linux**: *~/.local/share/Crystal Project/Mods/*
 * Enable the mod in-game

+## ToDo

+- [X] Add all regular home points
+- [X] Check if all glyphs are obtainable
+- [ ] Add a bonus glyph with additional teleport locations
+- [ ] Find out how to upload the mod to Steam without owning the Steam version

 ## Special Thanks
 A special thanks goes out to **@Rafidur** and **#Z`** on the official Discord server.
 Without your help at the beginning none of this would have worked out.